Federico-Alessi/web_app/README.md

 ## FetchPlants
-This is one of the most important components: it is responsible for fetching the plants from the database; can accept a trigger parameter to be passed to the `useGetPlants` hook call.
+This is one of the most important components: it is responsible for fetching the plants from the database; It can accept a trigger parameter to be passed to the `useGetPlants` hook call.

-plants and loading are taken by destructuring the `useGetPlants` return values; furthermore, FetchPlants applies filters to the `useGetPlants` call thanks to the `PlantFilters` component.
+`plants` and `loading` are taken by destructuring the `useGetPlants` return values; furthermore, FetchPlants applies filters to the `useGetPlants` call thanks to the `PlantFilters` component.

 Finally, FetchPlants returns a table containing all the fetched plants together with the '👁️' button, passing the responsibility of handle it to the parent component through the `onSelectPlant`.